 - There is a foreign exchange fee of 1.5% when you trade in pounds.
 This is reduced for transactions over £25,000.
 You can avoid paying this fee every time you trade by holding foreign currency in your account.
 Learn more

-With ii you can trade shares on 17 global exchanges in the following countries:
+With ii you can buy and trade international shares on 17 global exchanges in the following countries:

 - North America: United States, Canada